openactive/openactive-test-suite/README.md

 npm start
 ```

+`"ci": true` must be included in the supplied `NODE_CONFIG` to ensure correct console logging output within a CI environment.

 Note that running `npm start` in the root `openactive-test-suite` directory will override [`waitForHarvestCompletion`](https://github.com/openactive/openactive-test-suite/tree/feature/project-start-script/packages/openactive-broker-microservice#waitforharvestcompletion) to `true` in `default.json`, so that the `openactive-integration-tests` will wait for the `openactive-broker-microservice` to be ready before it begins the test run.

 ## Test Data Requirements